alice-doc/alice-analysis-tutorial/rivet/reference-manual.md

       addProjection(fj02, "Jets02");
 ```
 ### and more ...
-The list of basic projections can be found under the Hepforge page for Rivet : Rivet code - projection dir￼.
+The list of basic projections can be found under the Hepforge page for Rivet (see [References](references.md)).

 ## Normalisation
 You can normalize a given histogram to unity: